 The maximum timeout (in seconds) that may be used on a

 The format of generated junit XML files.
 See https://docs.pytest.org/en/latest/reference.html#confval-junit_family.

 If a non-empty string, the process execution slot id (an integer) will be exposed to tests under this environment variable name.

-If true, Pants will include all relevant Pytest config files (e.g. `pytest.ini`) during runs.
+pytest.ini) during runs.
 See https://docs.pytest.org/en/stable/customize.html#finding-the-rootdir for where config files should be located for Pytest to discover them.

 Updated 9 days ago